 A dog’s first day here will consist of getting to know the facility, staff and other dogs here at the center.
 Dogs will be given time to explore the main training/playing floor and the outside grounds.
 Dogs will also be introduced to the different staff members at Austin Canine Central.
 Once the dog is comfortable at the center, it will gradually be introduced to other dogs in day care one at a time to identify potential playmates.
 All new dog introductions are done on leash.
 This is done until multiple compatible dogs are identified.
 In some cases, this may occur over multiple day care days.

 Dogs are gradually introduced to other dogs in day care one at a time to identify potential playmates.
 All new dog introductions are done on leash.
 Staff looks for dog body language that indicates that the dogs are compatible (both in size and temperament) and want to play.
 Once potential playmates have been identified, the dog will be allowed to join its new play group.

 How big are the play groups?

-Play groups at our day center are usually no larger than 7-8 dogs.
-Depending on the mix of dogs we have in a day, some play groups may be smaller.
-We also can accommodate dogs that need or want to play by themselves (e.g. just want to retrieve a ball).
+Play groups at our day center are usually no larger than 8-10 dogs.
+Depending on the mix of dogs we have in a day, some play groups may be smaller and others larger.
 All of our play groups, whether larger or smaller, are supervised by day care staff.

 How long are the play groups?